Genivia/RE-flex/doc/index.md

 `YY_USER_ACTION` macro as you have to with Flex.
 Instead, this is done automatically in `yylex()` by invoking the lexer's `yylloc_update()` to update the line and column of the match.
-The auto-generated virtual `yylloc_update()` method can be overriden by a user-defined lexer class that extends `Lexer` (or extends `yyFlexLexer` when option `−−flex` is used).
+The auto-generated virtual `yylloc_update()` method may be overriden by a user-defined lexer class that extends `Lexer` (or extends `yyFlexLexer` when option `−−flex` is used).

 Note that with the `−−bison-location` option, `yylex()` takes an additional